 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker Fries (approx. 0.4 miles away); “New River Train” Song (approx. 0.4 miles away); First Court of Grayson County (approx. 3½ miles away); First County Seat (approx. 4.4 miles away); The Railroad: Lifeline to the World (approx. 4.7 miles away); Galax (approx. 4.8 miles away); Galax: Home of Traditional Mountain Music (approx. 4.9 miles away); a different marker also named Galax (approx. 5.3 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+A different marker also named Fries (approx. 0.4 miles away); “New River Train” Song (approx. 0.4 miles away); Grayson County / Carroll County (approx. 1.3 miles away); First Court of Grayson County (approx. 3½ miles away); Old County Seat (approx. 4.4 miles away); The Railroad: Lifeline to the World (approx. 4.7 miles away); Carroll County / Grayson County (approx. 4.7 miles away); Galax (approx. 4.8 miles away).
 Touch for a list and map of all markers in Fries.

 More about this marker.
 This marker replaced a marker with this same title and number that was located at the other end of town at the Carroll County line that read “Center of early recorded country music.
 On March 1, 1923, in New York City, Henry Whitter of Fries, Virginia, recorded two songs ‘The Wreck of the Old 97’ and ‘Lonesome Road Blues.’
 These were among the first successful country recordings by a country artist.
 His recordings inspired many other local artists to record including E. V. ‘Pop’ Stoneman and Kelly Harrell.
 All three men were employees of the Fries Textile Plant.”

 Regarding Fries.
 The hillside town and the New River can be seen in the distance from this pull-off.

 Also see . . .